 Written by: DeMarkus Jones – As the last few hours and minutes of 2017 tick away I cannot help but get excited about what 2018 holds for all of us die hard boxing fans.
 2017 gave us a lot of good moments.
 The rise of Terrence Crawford.
 The dominating run of Vasyl Lomachenko.
 The fall of Roman Gonazalez.
 Golovkin vs Alvarez.
 Mayweather vs Mcgregor.
 I know there are so many other huge moments that I could name however this article is about the future.
 With that being said here are five things I am wishing to see in 2018.

 He just keeps getting better.
 Another Saturday night.
 Another championship fight.
 Another easy bell to bell victory.
-After the way he handled Guillermo Rigondeaux tonight you have to wonder if … Read more
+After the way … read more “Vasyl Lomachenko: Boxing’s Rubix Cube”

 Wow!!!!
 I’m still a little stunned at what I just saw.
 Today is November 4th.
 The time is 10:51 central time.
 I just witnessed a 1 round destruction of Bermane Stiverne by Deontay Wilder.
 Wilder looked phenomenal tonight.
 He looked calm, composed and calculating.
 A lion stalking his prey.
 He pounced and pounced in a hurry.
 From the opening bell everything Wilder did had bad intentions written all over it.
 Even his jab looked mean.